 If it’s edible with a bite, but not undercooked and hard, it’s probably done.
 This is what al dente means.

 Refrigerate spaghetti recipe leftovers in an airtight container for up to 2 days.
 To reheat, add to a pot with a splash of water and simmer on low.

 Turn off the heat before adding it and it will cook with residual heat rather than burning.

 To keep your spaghetti strands whole hold a bundle of spaghetti for 20 seconds when you first add it to the pot with boiling water, then push in the rest as the submerged portion of pasta softens.

-Serve healthy spaghetti recipe with Parmesan cheese and Italian chopped salad on the side.
+Serve easy spaghetti recipe with Parmesan cheese and Italian chopped salad on the side.
 For some heat, add a pinch of red pepper flakes.
 A sprinkle of fresh basil would be amazing if you have some!

 For restaurant quality at home add some nice crusty bread with garlic olive oil bread dip or these cauliflower breadsticks and a glass of red wine.

 More Easy Pasta Recipes

 - Chicken and whole wheat spaghetti

 - Fill large Dutch oven or pot with cold water 3/4 full and bring to a boil.
 Add 2 tsp salt and spaghetti.